top of page

 • Research, clinical, or manufacturing partners, as needed to support our mission and only where appropriate safeguards are in place (for example, with academic institutions or contract research and manufacturing organizations involved in advancing our programs).

-• Our use of cloud‑based productivity, collaboration, and storage tools may involve storing or processing personal information with those providers to support our internal operations.
+• Our use of cloud‑based productivity, collaboration, and storage tools, including Microsoft 365 and DocuSign, may involve storing or processing personal information with those providers to support our internal operations.
+To the extent any consumer health data is inadvertently received and stored in these tools, our handling of that information is governed by our Consumer Health Data Privacy Notice.

 • Affiliates or future entities under common control, to the extent needed for corporate governance, operations, and mission alignment.